 Two Falmouth fishermen, Albert T. Bibber and Elbridge Titcomb, who had been out hauling trawls, later testified that there was nothing to indicate the Archer was a vessel of war.
 So when they saw the schooner approaching them at a reckless pace, they assumed her crew consisted of “drunken fishermen on a frolic.”

 Bibber and Titcomb were taken aboard the Archer for questioning by the captain.
-They told him about the gunboats being built at Portland and the two passenger steamships in the harbor, the Chesapeake and the Forest City.
+They told him about the gunboats being built at Portland and about the two passenger steamships in the harbor, the Chesapeake and the Forest City.
 They also informed him that the captain of the United States revenue cutter Caleb Cushing had recently died, and that the ship was lying in Portland Harbor awaiting a new commanding officer.

 The schooner Archer came to anchor off Fish Point after sunset.
 Her sailors quickly transformed themselves from fishermen to an armed crew of the Confederate Navy while their Falmouth captives were confined in the cabin.
 When Bibber and Titcomb were finally brought on deck to help guide the rebels into the harbor, it was after midnight.